Cobra Envenomation Medication

 Class Summary

-Useful in treating acute allergic reactions that may occur with antivenom administration and in supporting the blood pressure and tissue perfusion of hypotensive patients with shock unresponsive to IV fluids alone.
+Useful in treating acute allergic reactions that may occur with antivenom administration and in supporting the blood pressure and tissue perfusion of hypotensive patients with shock unresponsive to IV fluids and antivenom.

 Epinephrine (Epi-Pen)

-With its combined alpha- and beta-adrenergic effects, is the DOC for treatment of an acute anaphylactoid reaction because it halts and reverses the major abnormalities associated with such reactions (eg, hypotension, laryngospasm, bronchospasm, edema, urticaria); must be available immediately for administration if such a reaction to antivenom occurs.
+With its combined alpha- and beta-adrenergic effects, Epinephrine is the drug of choice for the treatment of an acute anaphylactoid reaction because it halts and reverses the major abnormalities associated with such reactions (eg, hypotension, laryngospasm, bronchospasm, edema, urticaria); it must be available immediately for administration if such a reaction to antivenom occurs.

 Dopamine (Intropin)

-May be required to support BP in face of hypotension caused by anaphylactic/anaphylactoid reaction (unresponsive to fluids, epinephrine) or by direct snake venom effects (unresponsive to fluids, antivenom).
+Dopamine may be required to support blood pressure in the face of hypotension caused by an anaphylactic/anaphylactoid reaction (unresponsive to fluids, epinephrine) or by direct snake venom effects (unresponsive to fluids, antivenom).

 Norepinephrine (Levophed)

-May be used as an alternative to dopamine to support BP in face of hypotension caused by anaphylactic/anaphylactoid reaction that is unresponsive to fluids and epinephrine.
+Norepinephrine may be used as an alternative to dopamine to support blood pressure in the face of hypotension caused by an anaphylactic/anaphylactoid reaction that is unresponsive to fluids and epinephrine.

 Corticosteroids